TomC-93/VLR/Cone-Traits/README.md

 Please fully cite this work when using the data provided, or referencing the methodology, results, or conclusions.

 Carlin, T.F., Scott, M.B., & Paul, T.S.H.
-(2024) Reproductive trait shift in _Pinus contorta_ helps explain invasion success in Aotearoa New Zealand. _New Zealand Journal of Ecology_.
-(In Press)
+(2025) Reproductive trait shift in _Pinus contorta_ helps explain invasion success in Aotearoa New Zealand. _New Zealand Journal of Ecology_.

 ### Disclaimer